 The Omaha Conservatory of Music builds musical community through education and performance.
 The Conservatory provides private and group lessons in the orchestral instruments, piano, guitar, voice, and composition, to over 700 musicians of all ages.
 Its faculty is eager and exceptionally well-prepared to prepare a new generation of musicians, music educators, and music lovers.
 This outstanding group of artist-educators encourages students to contribute to — and participate in — the rich musical community of the Omaha area through solo and group performances, masterclasses, and educational workshops.

-You can help the Omaha Conservatory of Music lay the groundwork for its second decade of service by making a gift today.
+You can help the Omaha Conservatory of Music lay the groundwork for its third decade of service by making a gift today.
 Your tax-deductible contribution will help support OCM’s many programs and extend music’s power to inspire and to invigorate many of Omaha’s previously underserved communities.

 In order to better serve the musical needs of Omaha and the surrounding communities, OCM is seeking between $17 million and $20 million to establish a restricted fund that will provide operational and maintenance support for the future of the property at 7023 Cass Street in Omaha (the former Temple Israel property) as a permanent home for the Conservatory.

 The building, centrally located in an area that is culturally active and experiencing substantial revitalization, accommodates a diverse student body that needs access to the school from all parts of the city.

 Want to help?
 Click the "Donate Now" button at the top of this page.

 OCM welcomes gifts through wills, life insurance plans, securities, trusts, real estate and other non-cash vehicles.
 Our Board Chair, Dr. Jasper, has named Omaha Conservatory of Music in his estate plans and encourages others whose lives have been touched by OCM to do the same.